JMS logo

 • April 1994

-Changed the company name to the current JMS Co., Ltd.
+Changed company name to JMS Co., Ltd. (official registration name unchanged).

-Established PT.
-Japan Medical Supply Batam (currently PT.
-JMS Batam) in Batam, Indonesia, as a wholly-owned subsidiary of Japan Medical Supply (S) Pte.
+Established Private Limited Japan Medical Supply Batam (now PT.
+JMS Batam) in Indonesia as a 100% subsidiary of JMS Singapore Pte.
 Ltd.

 • July 1995